Site Updated April 12,

 CO detectors/alarms are inexpensive, easy to plug in or operate by battery and could save your life.
 They're available everywhere including Carlson Hardware in Nisswa, Target, Fleet Farm, Wal Mart, Home Depot, Menards and online at many places including Amazon.com.

-a Carbon Monoxide Detector/Alarm and install it TODAY.
+wait!
+Get a Carbon Monoxide Detector/Alarm and install

 And while you're at it, install some smoke detectors if you don't already have them.